svgeesus/EuroMPE/Duophonic/voltage-ref-MAX6226.md

 - +5 +5 0V 0V
 - -5 -5 0V 0V

-Pin 8 clear of copper, mask (no mechanical connection).
+Pin 8 is (per spec sheet) clear of copper, mask (no mechanical connection).

-Full bottom ground plane; top ground plane with vias by caps and GND connection, runs under device (like eval kit, contrary to data sheet?).
+Full bottom ground plane; top ground connections with vias by caps and GND connection, runs under device (like eval kit, contrary to data sheet?).
 Thick input and OutF traces; narrow NR, OutS. see [EEVBlog posting](https://www.eevblog.com/forum/metrology/max6226-vref-and-ground-planes/)

 ??
 Try a U cutout around the MAX-6226 for rigidity and freedom form humidity effects.
+NO. No evidence this helps, especially on a board this small.

 > Note that although the MAX6226’s ceramic package prevents the output voltage from being affected by